jq-zh/olive-dataset/README.md

 ![image](https://github.com/jq-zh/olive-dataset/assets/164292001/9050cb3b-f263-4f07-8af3-8e37474adb6f)

-The dataset is split into 6,750 instruction-response pairs for training, 6,750 pairs for validation, and 33,750 for test.
+The dataset is split into 6,750 instruction-response pairs for training, 6,750 pairs for validation, and the remaining for test.

 |               | Visual Recognition | Creative Writing | Knowledge-Based | Elaborated Description | Total |
 |:-------------:|:------------------:|:----------------:|:---------------:|:----------------------:|:-----:|